ErpNetDocs/tech/advanced/concepts/aggregates.md

 A **[COMMIT](https://docs.erp.net/tech/advanced/user-business-rules/events/commit.html)** event would occur for the sales order **only** if the sales order object itself has changed.

-An **[AGGREGATE CLIENT COMMING](https://docs.erp.net/tech/advanced/user-business-rules/events/aggregate-client-commit.html)** will occur for the sales order if **any** of the objects in the aggregate has changed.
-Changing just a single sales order line without changing the order itself would **still** trigger the sales order aggregate event.
+An **[AGGREGATE CLIENT COMMIT](https://docs.erp.net/tech/advanced/user-business-rules/events/aggregate-client-commit.html)** event will occur for the sales order if **any** of the objects in the aggregate has changed.
+Changing a single sales order line without changing the order itself would **still** trigger the aggregate event.

 > [!NOTE]
 >
-> Commit and client-commit have the same meaning.
-Commit is the low-level event, which is triggered for everything committed to the database.
-Client-commit is triggered only based on client requests and is considered the more light-weight approach.<br>
+> Commit and client-commit have the same meaning. **Commit** is a low-level event triggered for anything committed to the database. **Client-commit** is triggered by client requests and is the more light-weight approach.<br>
 > Currently, only the agregate client commit event is available for **[user-defined business rules](https://docs.erp.net/tech/advanced/user-business-rules/index.html)**. <br> The aggregate commit will be used only internally, for **[system-defined business rules](xref:system-business-rules)**

-The end goal is to have a more light approach.
+The end goal is to have a lighter approach.

 #### See also: